easy-chef/easy-chef.github.io/index.md

 ### Milestone 2: Implementation

-Milestone 2 implementation currently finished as of 4/27/2021.
+Milestone 2 implementation finished as of 4/27/2021.
 To view the work of this milestone, visit our [M2 project board.](https://github.com/easy-chef/easy-chef/projects/2)

 #### Overview of M2
 * Added collections such as Profiles, Recipes, and Vendors.